British phone maker Wileyfox in administration as it looks for funding

 "We are looking at prospective interested parties to buy the goodwill and IPR associated with the business to take forward the operations in Europe," Andronikou said.

-With new funding options and potential buyers being explored, this isn't necessarily the end for the startup.
-Wileyfox launched in 2015, with the aim of making highly affordable 4G phones.
+With new funding options and potential buyers being explored, this isn't necessarily the end for the startup, which launched in 2015 with the aim of making highly affordable 4G phones.
 Over the last three years the company launched eight different devices, under the names Swift, Storm and Spark.
 The first two generations of Wileyfox phones ran the now-discontinued Cyanogen operating system, with the latest generation running Android.

 Wileyfox's phones were mostly well received, but that wasn't enough to keep the company afloat in a crowded market.
 With such small margins, the startup has had a tough time competing with global tech giants and Chinese manufacturers like Huawei and OnePlus, which also offer budget 4G devices.
 It comes as little surprise that Wiley Fox ran into difficulties, said CCS Insight analyst Ben Wood.